hyeong01/Portfolio/README.md

 Analyzed the discrepancy in medical accessibility by region and its effect on fatality rate
 - Sampled 1000 addresses per each region from a database for the whole Korean addresses, with a total of 17 regions.
 - Using a commercial navigation API, calcuated the time to get from each address to the nearest emergency medical facility.
-- Analyzed the relationship between the average accessibilty time and medical service index such as the survival rate of acute cardiac arrest.
+- Analyzed the relationship between the average accessibilty time and medical service index such as the survival rate from acute cardiac arrest.
 - Removed the effect of other potential variables through regression.
-- Conclusion: emergency medical accessibility differs signifcantly by region, and the difference is likely affect the fatality rate.
+- Conclusion: emergency medical accessibility differs signifcantly by region, and the difference is likely affecting the fatality rate.
 - A comprehensive project involving economics, statistics, data preprocessing, and programming.
 ##